 Discussion: Dry needling and manual therapy techniques demonstrated significant improvement for addressing pelvic floor hypertonicity in this patient.
 He demonstrated increased hip strength, decreased pelvic floor tenderness, and pain.
 He refused internal assessment and treatment, which may have been a contributing factor to the increased number of overall visits.
 Further investigation is recommended to determine whether dry needling can be utilized independently of other manual therapy interventions.

 Porter, Amy Jane; Trotter, Suzanne; and Barta, Kristen, "Effects of Manual Therapy and Dry Needling Techniques for Managing Hypertonicity in the Male Pelvic Floor: A Case Report" (2017).
-Physical Therapy.
+Physical Therapy Collection.
 33.